dirkwhoffmann/DeepDrill/docs/_sources/References/Options.md.txt

 - `tolerance`

   This value is used by the perturbation algorithm.
-Please refer to the "Theory" section for details.
+Please refer to the *Theory* section for details.

 - `badpixels`